George Washington Facts

 The war hero grew prosperous and became one of the most respected men in Virginia, a leading figure in the state’s social and political circles.
 The introduction of the Stamp Act of 1765 and the Townshend Acts of 1767, a series of direct taxes created by the British Parliament to help pay the cost of soldiers stationed in the colonies, proved to be the catalyst of the burgeoning opposition movement.
 However, the passing of the Intolerable Acts in 1774 proved to be the final straw for Major Washington, who considered the bill as “an Invasion of our rights and privileges.”

-Also Check Out → Theodore Roosevelt Facts
+Also Check Out → Ulysses S. Grant Facts

 Major Washington organized a meeting in Fairfax County, Virginia, in July 1774 which went on to adopt a series of resolutions rejecting the legality of the British Parliaments’ claim of authority over the American colonies.
 A month later, he attended the First Virginia Convention, where he was chosen to represent the state in the First Continental Congress at the Carpenters’ Hall in Philadelphia, Pennsylvania.